José Manuel García-Margallo: Controversy

-Often seen as a controversial figure, Margallo has often been critical of Gibraltar.
+Margallo has often been critical of Gibraltar.
 In February 2015 he ordered the closure of the Instituto Cervantes in Gibraltar stating that there was no need for Spanish classes in Gibraltar as 'everyone speaks (Spanish) except for the apes'.

 In June 2016 Margallo said Spain would demand control of Gibraltar the "very next day" after a British withdrawal from the EU.
 Under Margallo's leadership, the Foreign Ministry on 11 July 2016 summoned Britain's ambassador following what it said were "reckless" moves by a Royal Gibraltar Police patrol boat.